Technology’s impact on burnout in acute care – from the bedside to the webside

 Business Leader, Patient Care Analytics at Philips

-Jacob Durgan is the Business Leader of Patient Care Analytics at Philips where he leads the Global Business Unit focused on addressing the needs of healthcare providers in the acute care space with informatics and broader enterprise telehealth solutions.
+Jacob Durgan is the GM of Patient Care Analytics at Philips where he leads the organisation addressing the needs of healthcare providers in the acute care space with informatics and broader enterprise telehealth solutions.

-Prior to this role, Jacob was the Chief Commercial Officer for Healthcare Informatics, where he was responsible for leading the commercial function across global markets for EHR, Radiology PACS, Cardiology Informatics, Oncology Informatics and Advanced Visualization.
+Prior to this role, Jacob was the Commercial Leader for Healthcare Informatics, where he was responsible for leading the commercial function across global markets for EHR, Radiology PACS, Cardiology Informatics, Oncology Informatics and Advanced Visualization.